Focus is an autistic super hero, founded and created by Yvonne Wan (A Social Cultural Anthropologist & Autism

 So what is special about Focus as a super hero?
 The source of Focus’s power derives from his Autistic condition.
-He has the power of ‘pre-cognition’ because he is able to predict the future based on probabilities.
+He has the power of ‘pre-cognition’ because he is able to calculate the future based on probabilities.
 He is well read, and has a in built visor which gives him access to unlimited live and historical data so he is to able to predict events before they occur.
 Focus does not possess any super natural powers, because we want autistic individuals feel they could be every day heroes.
 Focus is a strong fighter.
 He also has a high-tech light bending cloak that includes an invisibility mode, and also display light according to any configuration he wants.
 He is able to camouflage or draw attention to himself by controlling his costume through his in built visor.
 His suit is solar powered and has the appearance similar to a mirror as you see on a disco ball.
 The cloak can manipulate light in 5 ways:

 - Combustion of light

 A prism of light (rainbow spectrum) can be seen during all transformations.
 The default mode is reflection.
 When is special modes are activated, his shields will be down.
 The power for the cloak is reliant on limited power pack storage.
 The cloak has an in built data system.
 The transformation usually starts from his hands, moving up his arm gradually, spreading to the rest of his body.

 We will learn about Focus’s identity through his actions, thoughts and beliefs as well as the way he interact with others.
 Other notable characters in issue one include members of his super team.
 We have co-created a team of 6 super heroes, of which 4 have amazing super natural powers.
 The short animation film involves a bank robbery scene in the USA.